Daniel Delany Bulger: Olympic involvement

 Bulger was prominent in Irish athletics not only as a successful participant, but also as an administrator.
-As Vice-President of the I.A.A.A., he was one of the Irish delegates to the Congress of the Sorbonne in 1894, organised by Baron Pierre de Coubertin, resulting in the foundation of the modern Olympic Games in 1896.
+As Vice-president of the I.A.A.A., he was one of the Irish delegates to the Congress of the Sorbonne in 1894, organised by Baron Pierre de Coubertin, resulting in the foundation of the modern Olympic Games in 1896.

 From 16 – 24 June 1894 Daniel Bulger and Joseph Magee of the I.A.A.A.
 Competitions' Committee attended the Congress in Paris, as representatives of the I.A.A.A.
 This international congress led to the establishment of the Olympic Games of the Modern Era, the creation of the International Olympic Committee and the decision to hold the inaugural Olympic Games in Athens in April 1896.
 Bulger and Magee played an integral part for Ireland in this momentous Olympic Congress.

 Personal life

 In 1892, Daniel Delany Bulger was admitted a member of the Dublin Stock Exchange, and taken into partnership by his father.
 He married his first wife Maria Frances Daly on 18 January 1893 at St. Francis Xavier Church on Upper Gardiner Street in Dublin.
 Around 1900, they moved to London, where she died in 1904.
-He remarried in 1910, to Elsie Mary Regnart (1881-1972).
-During World War I, he held a commission in the East Surrey Regiment, Royal Army Service Corps.
+He remarried in 1910, to Elsie Mary Regnart (1881–1972).
+During World War I, he held a commission in the East Surrey Regiment and Army Service Corps.
 He died in Hampstead in 1930.